How To Edit Your WordPress User Profile

 6 – Name > First Name / Last Name

-You can modify your First Name and Last Name details in this section.
+You can change your First Name and Last Name data in this section.

 7 – Name > Nickname / Display Name Publicly As

-If you want a different author name than the one you originally registered for your site or blog to display in your posts, you can change the Nickname (required) field and select a different nickname from the Display name publicly as drop down menu …
+If you want a different author name than the name you originally set up for your WordPress site to display on your posts, then change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …

-If you change the nickname, all your blog posts, published comments, etc. will appear with this new nickname, instead of the name that you originally installed WordPress with.
+Once you select a new nickname, all your blog posts, comments, etc. will appear with this new nickname, instead of the one you originally set up your site with.

 Profile > Contact Info